alexocode/knigge/README.md

 For further information about options check the [`Knigge.Options` module](https://hexdocs.pm/knigge/Knigge.Options.html).

+## Verifying your Implementations - `mix knigge.verify`

+Before version 1.2.0 `Knigge` tried to check at compile time if the implementation of your facade existed.
+Due to the way the Elixir compiler goes about compiling your modules this didn't work as expected - [checkout this page if you're interested in the details](https://hexdocs.pm/knigge/the-existence-check.html).

+As an alternative `Knigge` now offers the `mix knigge.verify` task which verifies that the implementation modules of your facades actually exist.
+The task returns with an error code when an implementation is missing, which allows you to plug it into your CI pipeline - for example as `MIX_ENV=prod mix knigge.verify`.

+For details check the documentation of `mix knigge.verify` by running `mix help knigge.verify`.

 ## Knigge and the `:test` environment

 To give the maximum amount of flexibility `Knigge` delegates at runtime in your